ilias-t/demystifying-the-internet-talk/readme.md

 ## Framing

-For web developers, it is imperative to understand the innerworkings of the Internet.
-Just how a racecar driver should understand how their car runs, it is important for those building web applications to have clear mental models of how the Internet functions.
+For web developers, it is imperative to understand the inner-workings of the Internet.
+Just how a race-car driver should understand how their car runs, it is important for those building web applications to have clear mental models of how the Internet functions.

 ## Objectives